mfidino/acoustic-trials/README.md

 ### Setup

-Right now, we are going to assume we have a sub-folder titled `audio`, which will contain the wave files.
-In this case, we will assume that all the files are from a single location.
+Right now, we are going to assume we have a sub-folder titled `small_audio`, which will contain the wave files.
+For this example I trimmed down the 10-15 minute files to just the first 30 seconds as a proof of concept.

 ### Step 1.
 Some initial cleaning of audio files